deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 ## Syntax-directed translation

 **The syntax-directed translation** is a compiler implementation technique where **the translation is completely driven by the parser**.
-In other words, the parse tree is used to perform the semantic analysis and the translation of the source program.
+In other words, the parse tree is used to perform the semantic analysis and the translation of the source.
 Once we've generated the parse tree, we have to visit each node and perform a specific action (think of it as a piece of code to be executed).
 As each node in a parse tree corresponds to a grammar rule, we can say that the action, attached to this rule carries its semantics.
 Keep in mind:

 * Syntax deals the structure of a sentence.
 * Semantics deals with its meaning.